mkonkel/AppyxNavigation/README.md

 }
 ```

-The solution is ready to use, as it was designed to work jus out of the box we need to add only the entrypoint to our
+The solution is ready to use, as it was designed to work jus out of the box we need to add only the
+entrypoint to our
 existing navigation.
-We need to add `TabScreen` as a ***NavTarget*** in the linear navigation, and a button in `FirstNode` that will run the
+We need to add `TabScreen` as a ***NavTarget*** in the linear navigation, and a button
+in `FirstNode` that will run the
 ***tabbed navigation*** feature.

 ![Tab Navigation with Spotlight](/blog/images/2_spotlight_tab_navigation.gif "Tab Navigation with Spotlight")

-Appyx also provides a [Material3](https://m3.material.io/) support with out of the box solution for bottom navigation,
+Appyx also provides a [Material3](https://m3.material.io/) support with out of the box solution for
+bottom navigation,
 so we can easily create it using built in components.
-The material support library uses the (spotlight)[https://bumble-tech.github.io/appyx/components/spotlight/] component
+The material support library uses the [spotlight](https://bumble-tech.github.io/appyx/components/spotlight/] component)
 under the hood, so the dependencies we need are:

 ```toml